dystro-rb/dystro-rb/README.md

 - 👋 Hi there!
 I'm Dylan
-- 💥 I'm interested in selfhosting all the things, infrastructure as code, and the magic that is containerization
+- 💥 I'm interested in [selfhosting all the things]([url](https://github.com/awesome-selfhosted/awesome-selfhosted)), infrastructure as code, and the magic that is containerization
 - 🔭 I’m currently busy working in Azure Devops Pipelines, Github Actions, Bicep, and Powershell
 - 🌱 I’m constantly learning something new
 - 🎵 Ask me about music